saurabhkara/Low-Level-Design/2.SOLID/README.md

 //SOLID Principle

-### The SOLID principles are a set of five design principles in Object Oriented Programming language that help developers to write readable, maintainble, scalable and reuseable code.
+### The SOLID principles are a set of five design principles in Object Oriented Programming language that help developers to write readable, maintainable, scalable and reusable code.

 ## S - Single Responsibility Principle(SRP)